MicrosoftDocs/well-architected/well-architected/cost/monitor-checklist.md

   - Budget for the usage meters on resources.
   - Performance bottle necks.
   - CPU utilization and network throughput.
-  - Storage footprint for blobs, backups, archiving.
+  - Storage footprint for blobs, backups, and archiving.

-- **Use Visualization tools to analyze cost information.**
+- **Use Visualization tools to analyze cost information**.
   - [Create visuals and reports with the Azure Cost Management connector in Power BI Desktop](/power-bi/desktop-connect-azure-cost-management)
   - [Cost Management App](https://appsource.microsoft.com/product/power-bi/costmanagement.azurecostmanagementapp)